 Myopia Management in Huntington Beach

-At The Pacific Eye Care Myopia Control Center, we educate parents and children about the risks that accompany childhood myopia, and offer treatments to reduce those risks.
+At Pacific Eye Care, we educate parents and children about the risks that accompany childhood myopia, and offer treatments to reduce those risks.

 We offer the latest in myopia management and will be happy to guide you through the process.
 Together, we’ll determine which method of treatment is best suited to your child’s eyes and lifestyle.

-To schedule your child’s myopia consultation, call The Pacific Eye Care Myopia Control Center in Huntington Beach today!
+To schedule your child’s myopia consultation, call Pacific Eye Care in Huntington Beach today!

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.

 Frequently Asked Questions with Dr. Walter Yim

 Q: What are the risk factors for developing myopia?

 A: Risk factors for developing myopia include having myopic parents, not spending enough time outdoors in the sunlight, excessive screen time and other ‘near work,’ and certain health conditions and ethnicities.
 To find out if your child is at risk of developing myopia, call Pacific Eye Care today.